FKouhai/go-api-test/README.md

 # GO API

-- For this API Ive used mongodb, this is a test api that implements updates, lists and removes of mongodb files within a collection
+- For this API I've used mongodb, this is a test api that implements updates, lists and removes of mongodb files within a collection
 - This Project can be build by first running go mod init
 - After that you can run go build -o binary_name main
 - This API uses the official mongodb driver since mgo has been out of maintenance for some time now